Back to Alabama

 Limits and Unknowns

-• It is unclear what specific services can be purchased under this new rule.
+• It is unclear which specific services can be bought until the county commission approves them first.

 Bill History